subframe7536/maple-font/README.md

 The [`config.json`](./config.json) file is used to configure the build process.
 Checkout the [schema](./source/schema.json) for more details.

-There also have some command line options for customizing the build process.
-Cli options have higher priority than `config.json`.
+There also have some [command line options](#build-script-usage) for customizing the build process.
+Cli options have higher priority than options in `config.json`.

 ### Use Github Actions